pioneertrack/django-jobsite-mvp/README.md

 Main search algorithm uses tf-idf ranking based on the query string and the users attributes.
 First I create the search index as a dictionary of `Key => Words` and `Values => list of [id, [word positions]]`.
 Using the search index, find all users that correspond to the query.
 Then rank with tf-idf and return the list.

 CSS/JS is a main navbar with a secondary navbar under it.
 The main nav will hide when the mouse scrolls.
 Entirely built without data-binding, so just vanilla JS and jQuery.

+# Local deployment

+1. Clone git repository

+2. Install application requirements:</br>
+`pip install -r requirements/common.txt`</br>
+`pip install -r requirements/prod.txt`

+3. Setup your local development environment by copying</br>
+`./berkleyconnect/local/local_setting.py` to `./berkleyconnect` directory and adjust settings (DATABASES, EMAIL Settings, etc.) in that file to meet your needs.

+4. Create local migrations</br>
+`./manage.py makemigrations`</br>
+After that apply migrations for database from you local settings</br>
+`./manage.py migrate`

+5. I add bower support to manage assets libraries.
+So the nodejs+bower must be installed on the computer.
+Bower must be installed globally.
+For install static assets run:</br>
+`bower install`</br>
+In the root folder for the project